calc-project/partial-body-object/README.md

-# Data and Code Accompanying the Study "Partial Colexifications Reveal Directional Tendencies in Object Naming"
+# Data Accompanying the Study "Partial Colexifications Reveal Directional Tendencies in Object Naming"

 ## Table of Contents